Collections

 Mutable Variants

-Immutable collections are the default because they're safer and easier to reason about.
-But sometimes, especially in performance-critical loops, you need to build up a collection incrementally.
-That's where mut comes in.
+Immutable collections are the default because they are safer and easier to reason about.
+Still, in a performance-critical loop you sometimes need to build a collection up piece by piece.
+That is where mut comes in.

 [let items [mut #[]]]